 - (1) Licenses All radio equipment subject to FCC licensure will be licensed in accordance with current FCC Rules and Regulations. - (2) Operation All radio equipment subject to FCC licensure will be operated in accordance with current FCC Rules and Regulations. - (3) Coordination - a.
-Communications will be coordinated with the Tillamook County 9-1-1 Communications Center (T-COM). - b.
-Times kept by T-COM will be the times of record. - c.
-T-COM will be advised of vehicles out of service and returning to service.
+Communications will be coordinated with the Tillamook 9-1-1 Communications Center. - b.
+Times kept by Tillamook 9-1-1 will be the times of record. - c.
+Tillamook 9-1-1 will be advised when in-service units are no longer available for responses.